We are privileged to serve our community and honored to be recognized for our high-quality care and community commitment.

 Magnet Recognized Hospital for Nursing Excellence

-Lancaster General Hospital attained four-year Magnet® recognition for the fourth time in 2016, as part of the American Nurses Credentialing Center's (ANCC) Magnet Recognition Program®.
+Lancaster General Hospital attained four-year Magnet® recognition for the fifth time in 2021, as part of the American Nurses Credentialing Center's (ANCC) Magnet Recognition Program®.
 This voluntary credentialing program for hospitals recognizes excellence in nursing and is the highest honor an organization can receive for professional nursing practice.

 Healthgrades' America's 50 Best Hospitals